 719-846-2361 - Gift Shop

 Located on 300 E. Main Street, U.S. Highway 350 in Trinidad.
 Step back in time at the Trinidad History museum, a unique complex overlooking the Santa Fe Trail.
 The Museum consists of four attractions occupying an entire city block.
 The Baca House and Santa Fe Trail Museum are part of the Trinidad History Museum, a unique historic site which also includes the Bloom Mansion.
 Historic Gardens contain native plants, century-old trees, and a Victorian flower, herb and vegetable garden, complete the picture of perfection.
 Historic photographs, family possessions, and commercial goods on display evoke the life ways of early inhabitants of southeastern Colorado in the Santa Fe Trail Museum, which extends behind two distinguished hilltop residences.
-The charming museum bookstore has an extensive collection of books about the Santa Fe Trail and its famed characters and legends.
 Learn more about some of the characters from Trinidad's past (Kit Carson, Bat Masterson, Billy the Kid, and Mother Jones) and about the people who built the kingdoms of ranching and of coal, the wealth on which Trinidad was built.

 The Hough- Baca House was built near the end of the Santa Fe Trail era by John Hough.
 John Hough moved to Trinidad with his wife Mary and their two daughters from the Trail town of Boggsville.
 His mercantile firm in Trinidad, Prowers & Hough, boasted that it carried the "Largest and best selected Stock of Dry Goods, Groceries, Tobaccos, and Liquors in Colorado Territory."
 The Santa Fe Trail passed near the house and several of its present furnishings were brought west on the trail.